 Impact 13-2.
 Increased boat densities due to the absence of use restriction mechanisms in the RMP could increase the number of on river incidents.
 Mitigation Measure 13-2.
 County Parks shall: (a) Perform boater and boat counts at Troublemaker, Barking Dog, and Satan's Cesspool rapids.
 Peak-use period measurements will be conducted using a rolling two-hour period with 1/4-hour (15-minute) increments.
-For counting craft, two kayaks will be counted as one craft because of their superior maneuverability. (b) Compile incident and accident report The County will enact the following measures as described in RMP Element 7.3 and related elements, and summarized below: (a) Perform boater and boat counts at Troublemaker, Barking Dog, and Satan's Cesspool rapids.
+For counting craft, two kayaks will be counted as one craft The County will enact the following measures as described in RMP Element 7.3 and related elements, and summarized below: (a) Perform boater and boat counts at Troublemaker, Barking Dog, and Satan's Cesspool rapids.
 Peak-use period measurements will be conducted using a rolling two-hour period with 1/4-hour (15-minute) increments.
-For counting craft, two kayaks will be counted as one craft because of their superior maneuverability. (b) Compile incident and accident report summary and respondent Documentation of the results of the actions described herein and reporting this information in an annual summary, on the County Geographic Information System (GIS), and on the County RMP web site.
-County Division of Parks Within the first year after the adoption of the RMP
+For counting craft, two kayaks will be counted as one craft being any contract of the increments are uncorted with the construction of the increments are uncorted.
+Documentation of the results of the actions described herein and reporting this information in an annual summary, on the County Geographic Information System (GIS), and on the County RMP web site.
+County Division of Parks Within the first year after the adoption of the RMP kayaks will be counted as one craft because of their superior two kayaks will be counted as one craft because of their superior maneuverability. maneuverability. (b) Compile incident and accident report (b) Compile incident and accident report summary and respondent